smeneguz/DecentralisedDataMarketplace-DC/README.md

 This dApp version of DataCellar was born from the integration of a stand-alone SSI (Self-sovereign identity) system, based on the use of MetaMask as a secure wallet, with the original backend made DataCellar project.

-The previous release contained a set of reduced features to start presenting the architecture, through the use of docker containers for external services, and Blockchain-based logic through the implementation of specific smart contracts. scess of digitization of energy data and its exchange between users through the purchase of periodic and one-time licenses.
+The previous release contained a set of reduced features to start presenting the architecture, through the use of docker containers for external services, and Blockchain-based logic through the implementation of specific smart contracts.

+The key aspect of the simulation is to highlight the process of digitization of energy data and its exchange between users through the purchase of periodic and one-time licenses.

 This repository is organized into three main sub-folders, each dedicated to a specific aspect of the project.